 As we learned in some of the cases described above, allowing people to work remotely is a great way to keep talent.
 Many of the people surveyed and interviewed started out working in an office and then decided to move away from the office for personal reasons.
 The employers let them stay on and work remotely because they did not want to lose the employee.
 Now the employees are extremely loyal to their companies because they feel trusted and are given the flexibility needed to work in a way that works for them.

 Hiring remote people is also a good way to hire UX talent when you can’t find someone in your geographic location.
 It allows you to find the best person for your team or project because it doesn’t matter where they are.
 You can focus solely on skills and personality fit.

-“I can spend the time wasted commuteing sleeping that extra hour which makes all the difference.” —Anonymous
+“I can spend the time wasted commuting sleeping that extra hour, which makes all the difference.” —Anonymous

 Those who work remote all the time usually have a dedicated office.
 Those who only do it occasionally may work from the kitchen table or couch.
 Having a dedicated office helps to separate work and home.

 Working remotely all the time can be isolating.
 To combat this, many attend meetups (like those found on Meetup.com) in their area for social interaction on professional topics.
 Some people go to a co-working space or coffee shop when they need a change of scenery.

 The biggest impediment to remote work is corporate culture.
 Everyone I spoke with works for companies that have decided it is a worthwhile practice, but not every company is like that.